Derived from the Middle English phrase atten ash

 , probably denoting someone of a nervous temperament.

-Denoted a person who hailed from one of the various places in England with that name.
+Denoted a person who hailed from one of the various places of this name in England.
+The places are derived from Old English geryd

-Originally derived from a place name meaning "rye clearing" in Old English.
+Originally derived from a the name of a town in Lancashire, itself from Old Norse hryggr

 From Middle English and Old French roche